dumblob/lingo_splix_board/README.md

 # TODO
 * think of a better name for this project (hints: ergo, ergonomic, slim, portable, ...)
+* contact Mr. P. Jakoubek and Mr. L. Hejkal regarding the plastic parts of scissor switches (injection moulding into a steel/aluminium mold?)

 # Links
 * Apple keyboard mod to NKRO + teensy: http://deskthority.net/viewtopic.php?f=7&t=1067